 The castle fell into ruin in the 16th century but during WWII it once again became a centre of defence.
 Although by the outbreak of war, Pevensey Castle was already owned by English Heritage, it was an obvious strategic position and military barracks and administration headquarters were built within the walls.
 There are still WWII-era pillboxes discretely hidden in the castle walls and there is a small WWII exhibition in the East Tower.

 Pevensey and Westham

 Pevensey was a Cinque Port and like the castle, the village dates back many hundreds of years.
-It has a pretty High Street with lots of period properties and two pubs: The Smugglers and the Royal Oak and Castle Inn.
+It has a pretty High Street with lots of period properties and three pubs: The Smugglers, The Royal Oak and Castle Inn.
 There is also a small museum which is in the building of the old court house (and where, in the summer, you can visit the old prison cells).
 Just across from the castle, you’ll also see The Mint House which dates back to the 16th century.